adamgall/julia-collins-takehome/README.md

 4. Get App Dependencies Setup

-  Cd into 'Decent' folder (terminal 1)
+  -Cd into 'Decent' folder (terminal 1)
   -This will run a local instance of truffle and provide a console we can use later to interact with our deployed contract and provided accounts

   ```